Impact of spin-orbit coupling and Zeeman interaction on the multiple Andreev reflections subharmonic gap structure in nanoscopic Josephson junctions: Introduction

 \section{Introduction}

 Josephson junctions under the application of external voltage bias exhibit specific current- and conductance-voltage responses with pronounced features at voltages corresponding to the integer fractions of the superconducting gap, $V_b = 2\Delta/en$.
 This phenomenon was first observed in superconducting point contacts \cite{PhysRev.184.434, PhysRevLett.31.524} and tunnel junctions \cite{PhysRev.172.393}.
-Soon after those findings, the term multiple Andreev reflections (MAR) has been coined \cite{KLAPWIJK19821657} which describes a process that stands behind the observed subgap structure: for voltages below twice the superconducting gap, quasiparticles incident on a superconducting lead undergo multiple Andreev reflections, the number of which depends on the applied voltage, thereby transferring multiple Cooper pairs across the junction.
+Soon after those findings, the term multiple Andreev reflections (MAR) has been coined \cite{KLAPWIJK19821657} which describes a process that stands behind the observed subgap structure: for voltages below twice the superconducting gap, quasiparticles incident on a superconducting lead undergo sequential Andreev reflections, the number of which depends on the applied voltage, thereby transferring multiple Cooper pairs across the junction [see Fig. \ref{fig:system}(c)].

-Further theoretical development allowed for the description of junctions with arbitrary transparencies \cite{PhysRevB.27.6739, PhysRevLett.74.2110} and the coherent regime, including both AC and DC components of the current, in single-channel \cite{PhysRevLett.75.1831}, multimode \cite{PhysRevB.56.R8518} and multiterminal \cite{PhysRevB.95.075417, PhysRevB.99.075416, PhysRevB.65.134523} cases.
-The predictions of the theory of Ref. \cite{PhysRevLett.75.1831} were confirmed with impressive accuracy in break junctions \cite{PhysRevLett.73.2611, PhysRevLett.78.3535, PhysRevB.56.R8518}, where the analysis of MAR conductance traces allowed extracting the number of modes and transparency of the junction.
-The ability to determine both the number of quantized modes and their transmission probabilities, as well as the size of the induced gap, has become a powerful tool to characterize novel semiconductor-superconductor hybrids \cite{Goffman_2017, deVries2018, PhysRevApplied.7.034029, Borsoi2021, Heedt2021, https://doi.org/10.1002/adma.202403176, Salimian2021} where MAR are observed \cite{Gunel2012, Nilsson2012,PhysRevMaterials.3.084803}.
+Further theoretical development allowed the description of junctions with arbitrary transparencies \cite{PhysRevB.27.6739, PhysRevLett.74.2110} and the coherent regime, including both AC and DC components of the current, in single-channel \cite{PhysRevLett.75.1831}, multimode \cite{PhysRevB.56.R8518} and multiterminal \cite{PhysRevB.95.075417, PhysRevB.99.075416, PhysRevB.65.134523} cases.
+The predictions of the theory of Ref. \cite{PhysRevLett.75.1831} were confirmed with impressive accuracy in break junctions \cite{PhysRevLett.73.2611, PhysRevLett.78.3535, PhysRevB.56.R8518}, where the analysis of MAR conductance traces allowed extraction of the number of modes and the transparency of the junction.
+The ability to determine both the number of quantized modes and their transmission probabilities, as well as the size of the induced gap, has become a powerful tool for characterizing novel semiconductor-superconductor hybrids \cite{Goffman_2017, deVries2018, PhysRevApplied.7.034029, Borsoi2021, Heedt2021, adma.202403176, Salimian2021} where MAR are observed \cite{Gunel2012, Nilsson2012,PhysRevMaterials.3.084803}.